ibm-cloud-docs/cis/cis-cli-plugin.md

 :  Reset all the overrides rules to the default settings.

 `--json`
-:  The JSON file or JSON string used to describe a managed waf rule.
+:  The JSON file or JSON string that is used to describe a managed waf rule.

    - The required fields in JSON data are `expression`, `action`, and `action_parameters`.